LD-EnSF: Synergizing Latent Dynamics with Ensemble Score Filters for Fast Data Assimilation with Sparse Observations: Conclusion and future work

 \section{Conclusion and future work}

-In this work, we developed a robust, efficient, and accurate data assimilation method---Latent Dynamics Ensemble Score Filter (LD-EnSF)---for high-dimensional Bayesian data assimilation of large-scale dynamical systems with sparse and noisy observations.
-We proposed an integration of LDNets with a new variant of initialization and retraining and a new LSTM encoding of historical observations.
-This integration features the combined merits of very low-dimensional and smooth latent representation of the full dynamics, robust and informative encoding of sparse and noisy observations, fast evolution and assimilation of the dynamics in the latent space, joint assimilation of both the states and parameters of the dynamical systems.
-We demonstrated the robustness, accuracy, and efficiency of LD-EnSF compared to EnSF and Latent-EnSF for two challenging dynamical systems with noisy observations that are highly sparse in both space and time.
+In this work, we developed LD-EnSF, a robust, efficient, and accurate method for high-dimensional Bayesian data assimilation in large-scale dynamical systems with sparse and noisy observations.
+By integrating LDNets with improved initialization, training, and architectures, alongside LSTM-based historical observation encoding, LD-EnSF achieves a smooth, low-dimensional latent representation while enabling fast latent-space dynamics evolution and joint assimilation of state variables and system parameters.
+Numerical experiments on three challenging examples demonstrated its superior accuracy and efficiency compared to LETKF, EnSF, and Latent-EnSF.

-Despite the aforementioned advantages of LD-EnSF, there are several avenues for future research.
-One avenue is to develop more powerful architectures for both the dynamics and reconstruction networks in long-term prediction beyond the training time horizon, especially for more complex dynamical systems with space- and time-dependent uncertain parameters \cite{salvador2024liquid}.
-Another research direction is to theoretically analyze the convergence property of the LD-EnSF in terms of the ensemble size, latent dimensions, observation noise, and sparsity, based on e.g. score approximation and estimation in \cite{chen2023score}.
-Comparison and integration with other data assimilation methods beyond EnSF or score-based methods, e.g., conditional normalizing flow \cite{gahlot2024uncertainty}, are also interesting.